OfficialPixelBrush/4Bit-DTL-Computer/README.md

 The Instruction Set was designed with a CISC Mindset,  ~~partly out of spite for RISC architectures~~ partly due to not having much experience with RISC architectures, but mainly due to Memory Limitations imposed by only having a 12-Bit Address Bus, and utilizing Core Memory, as opposed to using DRAM or similar technologies, as those wouldn't be invented until the late 60s, and not become widespread until the early 70s.

+I am aware that technologies like Williams tubes, delay-line memory and SRAM did exist back then, but these will be avoided for a number of logistical, monetary or just practicality reasons I won't elaborate on in this section.

 # Components
+This section will describe the various Modules and Boards of this Computer.

 ## PBP-1204
 **P**ixel **B**rush **P**rocessor, **12**-Bit Addressable Memory, **4**-Bit Data Processing
 The PBP-1204 will be responsible for most of the heavy lifting with it's 16 variable-width Instructions, capable of addressing a whopping 4096 Nibbles of Data via it's 12-Bit Address Bus and 4-Bit Data Bus.